Tasty Recipes for the Home Cook

 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

 • 12 inch skillet with lid—this has a nonstick coating that is SGS approved and PFOA free.
-It has a wood grain handle that is up 320° F oven-safe.
+It has a wood grain handle that is up to 320° F oven-safe.

 • Cutting board—this durable walnut board is 11” x 17”.
 It has grooves for juices.
 Remember to use a board dedicated to raw meat.